 What are the Retirement Challenges for Texas Teachers?

 Despite the importance of teachers in Texas educating, mentoring, and nurturing our children, we are not preparing them enough for retirement.
-A recent 2020 poll showed that 77% of Texans have trust and confidence in our state’s teachers, which is 16 percentage points higher than the national average.1 Unfortunately, this poll found that Texas teachers are undervalued.
+A 2020 poll showed that 77% of Texans have trust and confidence in our state’s teachers, which is 16 percentage points higher than the national average.1 Unfortunately, this poll found that Texas teachers are undervalued.

 Inadequate TRS pension.
 There are, of course, benefits of having a defined benefit pension plan.
 Essentially, with TRS, you pay into the system, and you get a benefit based on your final salary and years of service to determine your monthly pension benefit.